MakeSchool-Tutorials/Makestagram-Swift/P1-Parse-Intro-Setup/content.md

 Additionally Parse provides an iOS library.
 This makes it easy to interact with the Parse server from within our app.

+We have prepared a brief lecture that will introduce you to the core concepts of the Parse framework:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/q8NW_FrwQ5A" frameborder="0" allowfullscreen></iframe>

+You can download the slides [here](https://s3.amazonaws.com/mgwu-misc/SA2015/LectureSlides/ParseIntro.pdf).

 Throughout this tutorial you will get to know Parse in detail.
 Our very first step is setting up a Parse account and setting up our first app.

 #Setting up a Parse Account